Dark skies

 Light pollution and urban sprawl are erasing our night skies.

-Light pollution has been linked to the disruption of natural wildlife cycles and an increase in diabetes, obesity, depression, sleep disorders and certain cancers in humans.
-It is a waste of energy, resources and money, and limits our ability to view the wonders of the night sky.
+The presence of light pollution has been associated with various negative impacts, including the disturbance of natural wildlife cycles and an elevated risk of diabetes, obesity, depression, sleep disorders, and certain cancers in humans.
+Furthermore, it represents a squandering of energy, resources, and finances, while also restricting our capacity to appreciate the awe-inspiring beauty of the nighttime celestial spectacle.

 There is a solution.